 And talk about a healthy, power breakfast!
 This baby is filled with vegetables and protein sources.
 It is truly a great way to fuel your day and add a little spice your morning.

-I topped my hash with a poached egg, but a fried egg, scrambled egg, no egg–whatever your jam is, works!
-But there is something about that yolk folding into the spicy hash that brings the dish together perfectly.
+I topped my hash with a fried egg, but a poached, scrambled egg, no egg–whatever your jam is, works!

 To get this breakfast on the table quickly for me, I actually microwaved my sweet potato chunks for 2 minutes so that the cooking process had begun and food would get in my belly a whole lot faster.
 Just a tip for you in case you are impatient, like myself.